ant-media/helm/README.md

 kubectl delete -n antmedia secret antmedia-cert-edge kubectl delete -n antmedia secret antmedia-cert-origin
 ```
-We should edit or recreate our Ingresses.
+We should edit/recreate the ingresses as follows or you can run directly this command `kubectl annotate ingress cert-manager.io/cluster-issuer=letsencrypt-production --all`

 ```sh
 kubectl edit -n antmedia ingress ant-media-server-origin
 ```